mwaymel/GEE_Sentinel2_Bathymetry_Fjoloy/README.md

-# Bathymetric mapping in Norway based on Sentinel 2 images, using Google Earth Engine (GEE) - POC for Kartverket
+# Bathymetric mapping in Norway based on Sentinel 2 images, using Google Earth Engine (GEE) - POC for Kartverket on Fjøløy area

 In the *Input data* folder can be found all data necessary to run the code *Bathymetry_Fjoloy.js*.